Shidoengie/SythLang/README.md

     var int a = 9
     ```
 - Using var is optional and not declaring a variable assignment type will be the same as is using var
-- Vars is mostly used for clarity
+- Var is mostly used for clarity
     ```py
     int a = 9
     ```